msaudagar/mermaidian/README.md

 ## Introduction

-Mermaid.js is a Javascript based package for creating many types of diagrams and charts from declative text-lines.
+Mermaid.js is a Javascript based package for creating many types of diagrams and charts from a set of declarative text-lines.

 The **Mermaidian** package enables you to use Mermaid.js from Python.
 It utilizes the mermaid.ink service for getting diagrams in response to http requests in a prescribed format. mermaidian provides a set of Python functions for sending requests with diagram data to mermaid.ink and for getting, showing and saving the returned diagrams.